 You should firstly seek medical treatment.
 You should then take pictures of the accident locus and obtain details from any witnesses.
 You will then need to report the incident to your hotel and/or travel representative.
 Our expert personal injury solicitors can then help to make a claim on your behalf and will aim to recover damages for pain and suffering, as well as any medical expenses and loss of earnings incurred.

 There are risks involved with skiing and winter sports.
 Sometimes fault can clearly lie with the injured person if they caused injury by their own negligence.
-However, there are many examples of accidents happening as a result of faulty equipment, improper training and collisions with other skiers.
+However, there are many examples of accidents happening as a result of faulty equipment, improper training or supervision and collisions with other skiers.
 The extreme nature of skiing means that if accidents do occur it can lead to quite serious injury and the injured party may incur significant medical expenses for example.